 - PI, “Topologies and Control of VSC-HVDC Systems for Grid Connection of Large-Scale Off-Shore Wind Farm”, Industrial Project, China, 2007-2008

-Since 2007, as the principal supervisor, I have successfully supervised three PhD research students and six Master research students to complete their study and get their degrees from Southeast University in China.
+Since 2007, as the principal supervisor, I have successfully supervised four PhD research students and six Master research students to complete their study and get their degrees from Southeast University in China.
 These postgraduate students and I have published over 20 high quality peer-reviewed (including tens of top rank international) journal papers and tens of patents in the fields of power electronics and renewable energy generation.